BelirafoN/asterisk-ami-events-stream/README.md

 [![Code Climate](https://codeclimate.com/github/BelirafoN/asterisk-ami-events-stream/badges/gpa.svg)](https://codeclimate.com/github/BelirafoN/asterisk-ami-events-stream)
 [![npm version](https://badge.fury.io/js/asterisk-ami-events-stream.svg)](https://badge.fury.io/js/asterisk-ami-events-stream)

-Transform-stream for Asterisk AMI's socket.
+This is a transform stream for AMI socket.
+This stream has a three custom events:

 This library is a part of **[Asterisk's AMI Client](https://www.npmjs.com/package/asterisk-ami-client)** library.

-This is a transform stream for AMI socket.
-This stream has a two custom events:

 * **`amiEvent`** - fired when event was receive.
 Handler of this event receives AMI event object.
 * **`amiResponse`** - fired when response was receive.
 Handler of this event receives AMI response object.